Many or all companies we feature compensate us. Compensation and editorial

 How to choose the best non-owner-occupied HELOC for you

-Once you’ve found a non-owner-occupied HELOC that seems right, it’s time to apply.
 Depending on the lender, you might be able to apply online, in person, or over the phone.
 It could be useful to speak with a loan officer to explain your situation and get guidance on the application process.

-• Drivers license or another government-issued ID
+• Driver’s license or another government-issued ID

 • Pay stubs